dcos96038/dcos96038/README.md

 <h3> 👨🏻💻 About Me </h3>

-I am passionate about web developing and i am currently training as a web developer.
-I have knowledge of MERN Stack, CSS and HTML
+I am passionate about web developing and I am currently working as a frontend developer.
+My main technology is React with Typescript!

 <div>
     <h2>Skills</h2>